 Data Collected in Cultivation

-Cultivators have many variables they track to optimize cannabis quality and yields.
-Tracking all the variables manually and in isolated systems has previously been the go-to method.
-But these days, commercial grows are adopting digital systems that provide instant access to data for all stakeholders.
-Studying the data can reveal areas of opportunity for streamlining and optimizing results.
+Cannabis cultivators track numerous variables to optimize production quality and yields.
+Traceability of the many variables manually and in isolated systems has previously been the standard method.
+But these days, commercial growers are adopting digital systems that provide instant access to data.
+Cannabis supply chain software collects and organizes important data and creates space for analysis.
+Studying the data can reveal areas of opportunity for streamlining and optimizing outcomes.
 Some common data points that are tracked and analyzed include:

 – Physical data: lighting level and spectrum; soil type; pH fluctuations; nutritional requirements at various stages of growth; insect/pest presence; crop condition; yield estimates; and labor times on tasks, batches or strains.